List of Jimmy Neutron characters: The Junkman

 The Junkman (voiced by Charlie Adler) is a filthy extraterrestrial creature who deals in fixing up and selling refuse products throughout the galaxy.
 He first appears in the second season, when he attempts to recycle Brobot's parents and sell their parts for profit.
-He has a dog named Roxy, whom Goddard has a crush on.
 The Junkman later returns in several additional episodes where he made cameos in some of them.

 In "The League of Villains", Junkman is among the villains recruited by King Goobot V to assist in his revenge on Jimmy Neutron.
 Due to one of Jimmy's inventions, Junkman falls in love with Beautiful Gorgeous much to the dismay of Professor Calamitous.